 – Commits a crime

 – Fails to pay

-Regulations in Oregon differentiate between assisted living facility and residential care facilities, both of which may have a separate wing for memory care.
+Regulations in Oregon differentiate between assisted living and residential care facilities, both of which may have a separate wing for memory care.
 Assisted living facilities provide apartment-style living, with a kitchen and bathroom, and these units must be at least 160 square feet (220 square feet if newly constructed).
 Residential care facilities have bedrooms built around a centrally located bathroom, and the bedrooms must be at least 80 square feet excluding closets and bathrooms.
 No more than two people may live in one room.

 There is no staff-to-resident ratio requirement in Oregon memory care, other than to say staff must be adequate to meet the needs of every resident at all times.
 Every residence must establish a system (defined in writing) to decide how many caregivers and staff are working at a time.
 The state’s Department of Human Services may decide to require a staffing ratio at particular residences if they find cause, including if there are complaints or a problem is found during inspection.

 An administrator must be on-site 40 hours per week, and is responsible for making sure staffing is adequate for the health needs of the residents.
 Administrators must be at least 21 years old and have relevant experience and education.
 Administrators must also attend a state-approved training program for at least 40 hours before beginning the job.
 All administrators must have 20 hours of additional training annually, and administrators in memory care must have 10 additional hours of dementia-specific training.